vincent-nguyen8931/Tasty-burger/README.md

 * Express - Link front end and back end together via routes.
 * GitBash - Assist with version control via commits, push, and pull to and from GitHub.
 * GitHub - Site where the repository lies for deployment and edits.
-* HTML - Displays the collected information from the app.js in a nice tile layout
+* Handlebars - Gives template used to help bring code from the backend to frontend for HTML design.
+* MySQL - Database to store data for application use.
 * Node.js - Build the template and all functions in application.
 * VS Code - Application used to write and edit code for the application.